makoto/osaka/about/README.md

 ### What is the event scope of Osaka Blockchain Week calendar?

-Our event listing scopes are those held in Kinki region (accessable distance from Osakea) before, after and during Devcon 5.
+Our event listing scopes are those held in Kinki region (accessable distance from Osaka) before, after and during Devcon 5.

 ### Do I have to use Kickback to be added into the calendar?